The MATISSE view of the inner region of the RY Tau protoplanetary disk

-is computed from the measured quantity $q_i \pm \sigma_{q_i}$ and the modeled value $m_{q;i}$ for the number of data points $N_\text{data}$ and the number of free parameters $N_\text{free}$ of the model \citep[e.g.,][]{Hogg+2010}.
-A statistically solid approach is to sample the parameter space of a given model via the Monte Carlo Markov Chain (MCMC) algorithm \citep{GoodmanWeare2010}, which is employed to fit a 2D temperature gradient disk model (see Sect.~\ref{sec:temperature_gradient}) and a 1D single temperature model (see Sect.~\ref{sec:compositional_analysis}) to the observations.
+is computed from the measured quantity, $q_i \pm \sigma_{q_i}$, and the modeled value, $m_{q;i}$, for the number of data points, $N_\text{data}$, and the number of free parameters, $N_\text{free}$, of the model \citep[e.g.,][]{Hogg+2010}.
+A statistically solid approach is to sample the parameter space of a given model via the Markov Chain Monte Carlo (MCMC) algorithm \citep{GoodmanWeare2010}, which was employed to fit a 2D temperature gradient disk model (see Sect.~\ref{sec:temperature_gradient}) and a 1D single temperature model (see Sect.~\ref{sec:compositional_analysis}) to the observations.
 The fits are performed using the Python implementation \texttt{emcee} \citep{ForemanMackey+2013}.
 The resulting best-fit value is the median of the posterior probability density distribution of the fit parameter.
 The corresponding negative and positive errors on the best-fit value are taken as the \SI{16}{\percent} and \SI{84}{\percent} percentiles (corresponding to $\mp 1 \sigma$ error bars of a normal distribution) of the distribution, respectively.
-In Sect.~\ref{sec:radiative_transfer} the observations are modeled by simulating the appearance of a 3D dust density distribution in the circumstellar environment illuminated by the central protostar of RY Tau.
+In Sect.~\ref{sec:radiative_transfer}, we describe how we modeled the observations by simulating the appearance of a 3D dust density distribution in the circumstellar environment illuminated by the central protostar of RY Tau.
 This is achieved with Monte Carlo Radiative Transfer (MCRT) simulations performed with \texttt{POLARIS}\footnote{\url{https://github.com/polaris-MCRT/POLARIS}} \citep{Reissl+2016,Reissl+2018}.
 Flux density maps are simulated by computing the dust temperature distribution self-consistently \citep{BjorkmanWood2001} and successively deriving the thermal emission of the dust arriving at the detector via numerical integration along rays.